ls1mardyn/ls1-mardyn/README.md

 Contact
 =======

-* <http://www.ls1-mardyn.de> : the official ls1-MarDyn webpage.
+* <http://www.ls1-mardyn.de> : the official ls1-MarDyn web page.
 * <mailto:contact@ls1-mardyn.de> : can be used for general questions around ls1-MarDyn.
 * <mailto:ls1-devel@lists.projects.hlrs.de> : can be used to reach the developers of ls1-MarDyn.